Air Fryer Fried Okra | Crispy Southern-Style (Less Oil, More Crunch)

 How do you keep okra from being slimy in the air fryer?

 The buttermilk soak is the definitive solution.
-Slicing okra exposes the interior cells and their mucilage — the natural compound responsible for the sliminess.
+Slicing okra exposes the interior cells and their mucilage — the natural gel-like compound responsible for the sliminess.
 Soaking the sliced okra in buttermilk for 10–15 minutes draws this mucilage out of the surface through a mild acid-base reaction.
 After the soak, the okra surface is clean and sticky (ideal for breading) rather than slippery.
 This also means the cornmeal crust adheres fully and stays on during cooking.

 Can you air fry frozen breaded okra?